Ron Dermer: Political career (2022–2026)

 In December 2022, following the 2022 Israeli legislative election, Dermer was chosen to head the Ministry of Strategic Affairs in the Thirty-seventh government of Israel.
 Following the outbreak of the Gaza war, he was appointed as an observer-member of the Israeli war cabinet.

 In May 2024, he was critical of the International Criminal Court for “creating a false symmetry between Israel and Hamas."

 In February 2025, he was appointed by prime minister Benjamin Netanyahu to head the negotiations for the release of the Israeli hostages held by Hamas in Gaza.

-Dermer announced his resigation as Minister of Strategic Affairs on 11 November 2025.
+Dermer announced his resignation as Minister of Strategic Affairs on 11 November 2025.
+His resignation went into effect on 13 November.

+In March 2026, Dermer was tasked by Prime Minister Netanyahu to represent Israel in dealing with Lebanon during the 2026 Iran War.
+Dermer's American counterpart is Massad Boulos.

 Reactions

 From the beginning tenure as ambassador in Washington, observers and Washington political analysts saw Dermer's appointment as a "mixed bag" for US–Israel relations.
 According to Israeli journalist Ari Shavit, Dermer was one of the few people Prime Minister Netanyahu trusted enough for the job, and Dermer's understanding of the American political system gave Netanyahu a way to navigate through Washington tactfully.
 On the other hand, Israeli journalist Barak Ravid said, that “among the White House’s inner circle – Denis McDonough, Ben Rhodes – Dermer [was] a red flag” because he was believed to have “incited Congress and Jewish organizations against Obama” on issues related to the Palestinians and Iran.

 In January 2015, the Israeli Civil Service Commission censured Dermer for allegedly taking part in political campaigning for Prime Minister Netanyahu in violation of Civil Service rules when he said in an interview on a non-Israeli television station that did not target Israeli voters that he trusted that the Israeli public would continue to have confidence in Prime Minister Netanyahu.
 Also in 2015, Dermer received negative press coverage for his “politically charged” choice of holiday gifts which featured products from the West Bank and the Golan Heights.
 In a letter that accompanied the gifts, Dermer explained that his holiday gift was a direct response to a recent European Union decision to label goods originating in the West Bank and the Golan Heights as goods originating in “occupied Palestinian territories”.
 In the letter, Dermer also called the EU decision “the latest effort by Israel’s enemies to destroy the one and only Jewish state.”